Our Staff

 Quynh Nguyen (Nguyễn Quỳnh-Vân) is a queer 2nd-generation Vietnamese american rooted in Northern Virginia.
 As the Digital Organizer, they amplify our work online by creating and maintaining content for our newsletter, website, and social media accounts.
 They started first as Hamkae Center’s Membership & Communications Associate to pursue their passion for exploring and helping flourish the potentials of a progressive AAPI collective in NoVA.

-In their journey of understanding what it meant to be LGBT, Asian, and american at the same time, they found a love for learning the radical histories/movements of oppressed people here and everywhere, abandoning the pre-medical career track to instead explore what influences health from a societal perspective.
-They’ve done research on health inequities of marginalized populations at the national level as an NIH intern, as well as at the local level with Appalachian communities as a student researcher, and they’re excited to do work that helps Vietnamese and other Asian americans realize and change the greater forces that impact our health and well-being, beyond the individual.
+In their journey of understanding what it meant to be LGBT, Asian, and american at the same time, Quynh found a love for learning the radical histories/movements of oppressed people here and everywhere, abandoning the pre-medical career track to instead explore what influences health from a societal perspective.
+They’ve done research about health inequities of marginalized populations at the national level as an NIH intern, as well as at the local level with Appalachian communities as a student researcher.
+Now, they’re excited to do work that helps Vietnamese and other Asian americans realize and change the greater forces that impact our health and daily lives, beyond the individual.

 Sami Watson